HORSEBACK RIDING

 Guided Trail Rides in Lassen Park and Lake Almanor

-If you are new to riding or would like to go with an experience guide, you have the option of taking a guided trail ride through both Lassen Volcanic Park and Lake Almanor.
-During the summer months both Drakesbad and Plumas Pines stables offer excellent guided trail rides.
+If you are new to riding or would like to go with an experienced guide, you can take a guided trail ride through both Lassen Volcanic Park and Lake Almanor.
+During the summer months, both Drakesbad and Plumas Pines stables offer excellent guided trail rides.

-In Lassen Park, Drakesbad offers rides ranging in time from 45 minutes to eight hours.
+In Lassen Park, Drakesbad offers rides ranging from 45 minutes to eight hours.
 Their rides start from Drakesbad and take you to various points through the park:

 • Boiling Springs Lake – ¾ hour